yourbasic/api/README.md

 and doesn't want to, worry about the intricacies of garbage collection and threading.
 "It just works."

-In the [fenwick documentation][fenwickDOC] I didn't manage to hide the implementation details completely, even though I tried:
+In the [fenwick repo][fenwick] I didn't manage to hide the implementation details completely, even though I tried:

 - The data type is called `List`, not `Tree`.
 That's because it *does* the job of a list, even though it's implemented as a tree.
   I surely got that right.

-- The cheesy stock picture in the README file depicts a list.
+- The cheesy stock picture in the README file depicts a list, not a tree.
   Perhaps I got that right.

 - The data structure is known as a Fenwick tree, or binary indexed tree.
   I couldn't change that.
 But it was my decision to include a few implementation details at the very end of the package documentation.
   Sorry about that.

+However, the documentation of the `fenwick.List`data type and its methods describes what the code does without telling anything about how it works.
+This has two major benefits:

+- The library should be fairly easy to use.
+If you know what a list is, you're ready to go.
+- There is plenty of room for improving and modifying the implementation without breaking backwards compatability.

+That's a nice place to be in.

 #### Stefan Nilsson – [korthaj](https://github.com/korthaj)